 “We have a light-hearted staff that enjoys what they do, but are professional enough to get the job done right”.

 Or more factual in nature: “We are a small business made up of 2 management positions, 2 sales people and 3 staff members.”
-Or you can tell them how long you have been in business, what your focus is on, or why you got into the business you are in and what you like about it.
+Or we can tell them how long you have been in business, what your focus is on, or why you got into the business you are in and what you like about it.

-For the “what”, you want to tell them a little bit about what makes your product or service unique.
+For the “what”, we want to tell them a little bit about what makes your product or service unique.
 They probably found your web site by typing basic keywords into search engines, now we want to grab them and make them take action.

 “Our Colorado factory operates 24/7 so typically you can expect to get your project within 5 business days” or “Projects are phased in yearly increments over a five year period”.
 For an event web site, people need to know: